For the new Greenlight Grants, see throughout below—but especially "Grants" and "Greenlight Grants" below.

 What if I applied previously?

-If you are invited to apply, we can usually draw on any material you previously submitted.
-To begin, you must first submit an email inquiry, following instructions at Guidelines and Application
+If you are invited to apply, we can usually draw on certain material you previously submitted.
+But you may need to submit most of the application again because some forms have changed.
+To begin, you must first submit an email inquiry, following instructions at Guidelines and Application.

 What if I want support for a story and some portion of the material has already appeared elsewhere?